The fact that AppVeyor deployment requires build artifacts on input makes the deployment process predictable and repeatable.

 - provider: Environment name: production on: appveyor_repo_tag: true

 appveyor_repo_tag are mutually exclusive.
-This is because in case of tag, it replaces branch in webhook content and there are no practically reliable way to recognize from what branch tag was created.
-Therefore with this setting deployment will happen only for master branch:
+This is because, in the case of tag, it replaces the branch in the webhook content and there is no practical reliable way to recognize from what branch the tag was created.
+Therefore with this setting deployment will happen only for the master branch:

 - provider: Environment name: production on: branch: master # only this will work appveyor_repo_tag: true # condition will never be evaluated